viennacl/pyviennacl-dev/README.rst

 About PyViennaCL
 ================

-*PyViennaCL* aims to make fast, powerful GPGPU and hetereogeneous scientific computing really transparently easy, especially for users already using NumPy for representing matrices.
+*PyViennaCL* aims to make fast, powerful GPGPU and heterogeneous scientific computing really transparently easy, especially for users already using NumPy for representing matrices.